About the Map

 Water points and campsites near your route.

-Do you have a gpx track of a route that you will be walking or cycling and do you want to know the water taps along the route?
+Do you have a GPX track of a route that you will be walking or cycling, and do you want to know the water taps along the route?
 Upload the route using the button in the lower right corner.
-Klik on the track and select campings or water.
+Click on the track and select camping or water.
 After a few moments the POIS should appear on the map.
-By clicking on one of them you can download them for usage on your GPS-Device.
+By clicking on one of them, you can download them for usage on your GPS device.

 Enable captions/subtitles for annotations.